- 7 min read

 • Recall is essential where missing a positive case has severe consequences, like in diagnosing diseases or detecting security breaches.

 One major drawback of depending solely on accuracy is that it can distort performance in imbalanced datasets, where one class is much larger than the other.
+In such cases, class imbalance can make both accuracy and F1 score less reliable, as the metrics may not reflect the true effectiveness of the model across all classes.
 For instance, in spam detection, legitimate emails typically outnumber spam by a significant margin.

-• High precision lowers the risk of tagging legitimate users as fraudsters.
+• High precision lowers the risk of tagging legitimate users as fraudsters, emphasizing the importance of the precision metric in evaluating model performance.

-• High recall decreases the chances of overlooking actual fraudulent activities.
+• High recall decreases the chances of overlooking actual fraudulent activities, highlighting the role of the recall metric in minimizing false negatives.

 • For balanced datasets, accuracy usually works well.